 Health Canada http://www.hc-sc.gc.ca

 6/4/2008 DynaMed's Systematic Literature Surveillance.
-Availalbe at: http://dynamed.ebscohost.com/about/about-us : El Moussaoui R, Roede BM, et al. Abstract Short-course antibiotic treatment in acute exacerbations of chronic bronchitis and COPD: a meta-analysis of double-blind studies.
-Thorax .
+Available at: http://www.ebscohost.com/dynamed: El Moussaoui R, Roede BM, et al. Abstract Short-course antibiotic treatment in acute exacerbations of chronic bronchitis and COPD: a meta-analysis of double-blind studies.
+Thorax.
 2008;63:415-422.

-12/14/2009 DynaMed's Systematic Literature Surveillance. http://dynamed.ebscohost.com/about/about-us : Donesky-Cuenco D, Nguyen HQ, et al. Yoga therapy decreases dyspnea-related distress and improves functional performance in people with chronic obstructive pulmonary disease: a pilot study.
-J Altern Complement Med .
+12/14/2009 DynaMed's Systematic Literature Surveillance. http://www.ebscohost.com/dynamed: Donesky-Cuenco D, Nguyen HQ, et al. Yoga therapy decreases dyspnea-related distress and improves functional performance in people with chronic obstructive pulmonary disease: a pilot study.
+J Altern Complement Med.
 2009;15:225-234.

 - Reviewer: Kari Kassir, MD